nyu-dl/dl4marco-bert/README.md

 This repository contains the code to reproduce our entry to the [MSMARCO passage ranking task](http://www.msmarco.org/leaders.aspx), which was placed first with a large margin over the second place.
-It also contain the code to reproduce our result on the [TREC-CAR dataset](http://trec-car.cs.unh.edu/), which is ~22 MAP points higher than the best entry from 2017 and a well-tuned BM25.
+It also contains the code to reproduce our result on the [TREC-CAR dataset](http://trec-car.cs.unh.edu/), which is ~22 MAP points higher than the best entry from 2017 and a well-tuned BM25.